 - Can knee bursitis be prevented?

-What is the prognosis (outlook) of knee bursitis?
+What are causes of knee bursitis?